 A Day Trip to Brandenburg Town

 Berliners who feel like getting away for a day might want to visit Brandenburg town in the province of the same name.
-Beauty, quietude and good food is what they will be getting there, after the Corona crisis.
+They will find beauty, quietude and good food.

-Getting to Brandenburg town is easy, at least from Berlin.
+Berlin, April 7th, 2020.
+Update: February 23rd, 2021 (The Berlin Spectator) — Getting to Brandenburg town is easy, at least from Berlin.
 Just hit Federal Road road no. 1 (Bundesstraße 1).
-It will take you there within an hour in case you leave very early on a Sunday morning, while others are still treating their hangovers.
+It will take you there within an hour, in case you leave very early on a Sunday morning, while others are still treating their hangovers.
 Those who want to make their V8 engines work might want to choose the Autobahn instead.

 This town was founded more than a thousand years ago and went through a lot.
 In recent history, the Nazis used a local jail as a concentration camp, starting in the early 1930s.
 At another jail, they executed hundreds of resistance fighters.
 During the Night of Broken Glass in November of 1938, Brandenburg’s big synagogue was destroyed.
 The GDR later put up a commemoration sign at its former location.
 At the end of WWII, Brandenburg was bombed and many factories were leveled to the ground.